snakemake/snakemake/docs/snakefiles/rules.rst

 By default, Snakemake deletes already existing output files before a job is executed.
 This is usually very convenient, because many tools will fail if their output files already exist.
-However, from Snakemake 8.7 on, it is possible to declare an output file to be updated by a job instead of rewritten from scratch.
+However, from Snakemake 8.7 on, it is possible to declare an output file/directory to be updated by a job instead of rewritten from scratch.
 Consider the following example:

 .. code-block:: python